 Ontario

 From Sault Ste.
 Marie to Ottawa, the Ontario portion of the GNBR offers up a substantial diversity of geography and riding terrain.
-Gravel roads, dirt forest paths, rowdy unmaintained roads and flowy singletrack are all on offer here.
+Gravel roads, dirt forest paths, rowdy unmaintained roads, and flowy singletrack are all on offer here.

 For the most part, there are services at regular intervals on this route.
 So there is no need to carry provisions for multiple days.